METALS-Copper prices ease amid global economic uncertainties

-SINGAPORE, Aug 28 (Reuters) - London copper prices edged down on Wednesday, as the lack of any clear moves to resolve the protracted U.S.-China trade conflict weighed on the demand outlook for the red metal.
+SINGAPORE, Aug 28 (Reuters) - London copper prices dipped on Wednesday, as the lack of any clear moves to resolve the protracted U.S.-China trade conflict weighed on the demand outlook for the red metal.

 China’s foreign ministry reiterated on Tuesday that it had not heard of any recent telephone call between the United States and China on trade, and said it hopes Washington can stop its wrong actions and create conditions for talks.